LisaKarto/Portfolio-SEM3/README.md

 **Individual course**

-Due to personal reasons I've gotten done less than I would have liked to.
-But my teachers have been kind and understanding enough to comprimise.
+Due to personal reasons I'd fallen behind and gotten done less than I would have liked to.
+But my teacher has been kind and understanding thus offered compromise.
+Following are the agreements we made for me to complete in the limited time I had left to pass the semester:

 Agreements:
 - Write at least 1 research report